 Most nations have a founding event or story which shapes their understanding of who they are.
-In Australia we have the stories of the Dreamtime, the first fleet, the Eureka Stockade, Gallipoli, sporting heroes and so on; all of which tell us who we are and how we got here.
+In Australia we have the stories of the Dreamtime, the First Fleet, the Eureka Stockade, Gallipoli, and Sporting Heroes of every kind; all of which tell us who we are and how we got here.

 As you reflect on the following passages this month, ask yourself some questions: What does the Exodus tell me about God and his plans for redemption?
 Where is God up to in his redemption purposes now?
 What is my founding story?

 At the beginning of Exodus, God’s promises to Abraham are still unfulfilled.
 His descendants are many, but they have no land of their own.
 But God has not forgotten his promises to Abraham (remember Gen 1:1-3; Gen 15: 1-21; Gen 17:1-8).
 Although silent for generations, he introduces himself to Moses in spectacular fashion as “I Am.”
 This is no mere family or tribal deity, but rather God eternal who reveals himself to Israel in his saving actions.
 He also reveals himself to Egypt and the whole world as Israel’s Deliverer, bringing judgment upon those who reject his rule and salvation for his chosen.

 Food for thought:

 - In Exodus 3, Moses is thought to have been over 70 years of age.
 How has Moses’ life up to this point prepared him for God’s calling?

 - What has God built into your life to date that he might use for his purposes today?

 - What does God’s calling of Moses in Exodus 3 show you about God? (notice the 5 verbs describing the activity of God in v7-8)

 - Why might this passage be such a key moment?